MattBaum4/FC2024/notes.md

-Nav bar has only a few, Contact, About, Book Now
+Client wants nav bar to only a few; Contact, About, Book Now

-At checkout, additional service offer before completion
+At checkout, additional service offer popup before completion

-Stripe for secure payments integrated
+Stripe for secure payments integrated seamlessly

 Sun Bum heavy inspiration
 ------------------------------------------